 Entrepreneur and Venture Investor

-, a Los Angeles based early-stage venture capital firm at the intersection of technology and entertainment.
-As an entrepreneur, Callinan spent nearly a decade building small businesses in and around technology, medical devices and consumer products, which most recently includes an exit in 2013.
-Callinan lives in Manhattan Beach with his wife Katie and remains active as a founder of
+BottleKeeper, the fast-paced and sarcasm-infused solution to the warm beer and broken bottle epidemics that have plagued the world for centuries.
+Callinan is also a founding partner at Beachwood Ventures, a Los Angeles-based early-stage and non-traditional venture-capital firm at the intersection of technology and entertainment.
+As an entrepreneur, Callinan has spent over a decade building small businesses in and around technology, medical devices and consumer products, which most recently includes an exit in 2013.
+Callinan lives in Manhattan Beach with his wife Katie.

 Starting a Business

 This three-step process won't land you on the covers of national magazines, but that's not the point.

 The busier you get, the less time you have to spend on unproductive meetings because, well, you're busy working on revenue-generating activities.

 Did you meet someone who could potentially boost your business?
 Don't screw it up with these mistakes.

 Copyright © 2017 Entrepreneur Media, Inc. All rights reserved.